nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Edits the document of the current case at the specified `DOC_NO` of the list.
 There must be at least one field indicated.
 A document cannot be edited to contain duplicates in the document list.
+- `NAME` is what you would like to call the Document in PIVOT.
+- `REFERENCE` of a Document is the actual filename and its extension.
+For example, `Evidence.pdf`

 Format: `edit doc DOC_NO [n:NAME] [r:REFERENCE]`
 - `DOC_NO` must be a valid index (starting from 1) of the document list.
-- `NAME` should only contain alphanumeric characters and spaces, and it should not be blank(no value, spaces only).
+- `NAME` should only contain alphanumeric characters and spaces, and it should not be blank (no value, spaces only).
-- The specified `REFERENCE` must be a valid file name in the `references` folder provided before it can be added to the PIVOT system.
+- This document with reference `REFERENCE` must be manually added to the `references` folder provided before it can be updated in the PIVOT system.

 Example:
 - `edit doc 2 n:Fire outbreak details r:newFireDoc.pdf` updates the second document of the current opened case with